plan vs actual review

 • Structured deviation events

-• JSON outputs for downstream systems, with optional PDF mini-after-action extract
+• JSON outputs for downstream systems, with optional PDF review extract

 Execution & Control